Academic Procedures and Information

 The College recognizes diversity courses completed at other institutions as long as they satisfy a Behavioral/Social Science, Arts/Humanities, or Interdisciplinary or Emerging Issues general education requirement at the sending institution.

 HCC does not evaluate documents issued directly from an out-of-country school.
 Documents must be evaluated and translated by a credential evaluation service.
-HCC requires a course-by-course evaluation and recommends the use of AACRAO or WES (World Education Service) but does accept official evaluations from members of the National Association of Credentialing Evaluation Services.
+HCC requires a course-by-course evaluation and recommends the use of WES (World Education Service) but does accept official evaluations from members of the National Association of Credentialing Evaluation Services.
 Evaluations must be received by HCC directly from the issuing agency.
 Courses may be considered on a case-by-case basis.

 Repeating HCC Course by Transfer

 A student who failed a course at HCC and then earned credit at another institution for the same course may use the transferred credit to satisfy the credit requirement for that particular course.
 In such cases the F grade will remain on HCC's permanent record, but will no longer affect the cumulative Grade Point Average.
 Students must submit an official transcript to the Registration and Records Office.

 Current Students Attending Other Institutions

 Students who plan to take course work at other institutions after enrolling at HCC should have the courses approved in advance by an academic advisor.
 This process will assure that courses taken to meet program or General Education requirements will transfer to HCC.